 My research is cross-disciplinary with the ultimate goal of scaling plot-based forest health relationships to a landscape-scale using remote sensing and GIS modeling.
 To date, this work has focused on the detection and mapping of pre-visual forest decline symptoms resulting from invasive species, global climate change and acid deposition/nutrient depletion.
 These techniques provide a much-needed tool for the early detection of new and existing stressors and will allow forest management agencies to focus management efforts before stands are severely impacted.

 Jim Duncan serves as the director of the Forest Ecosystem Monitoring Cooperative, where he strives to improve access to information and monitoring of forested ecosystems in the northeast.
-He supports Cooperators by making long-term monitoring data on Vermont's forested ecosystems more accessible, providing needed aggregation and syntheses of disparate data into products that are more useful for seeing and responding to change, as well as building new regional networks for greater collaboration in environmental monitoring.
+He supports Cooperators by making long-term monitoring data on the region’s forested ecosystems more accessible, providing needed aggregation and syntheses of disparate data into products that are more useful for seeing and responding to change, and building new regional networks for greater collaboration in monitoring.
 He also supports interdisciplinary teams in UVM's Rubenstein School of Environment and Natural Resources with spatiotemporal analysis and integration of social and ecological data, and serves on his towns tree board.
 He previously worked to increase transparency in the oil, gas and mining sectors by giving decision makers and citizens tools to map and interact with data, including in Mongolia and Ghana.

 Starting as a part-time site coverage operator at FEMC’s air quality site in Underhill in the mid-1990s, Mim became the primary air quality technician in the early 2000s.
 As needs changed over the years, Mim edited the VMC newsletter, worked on communications and outreach, and currently edits FEMC publications.
 Along with the rest of the FEMC staff, she organizes the Annual Conference, edits the Annual Monitoring Update and works on our database and website.
 Mim retired in the spring of 2018, but remains on staff as a consultant and extra pair of hands for the air quality site.
 Outside of work, she enjoys gardening and hanging around with her ancient horse and other critters, and travelling to new places, especially cities.

 - Database and Web Developer, Site Operator